OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0092.md

 platform: ios
 ---

-Of course, tampering an app invalidates the main executable's code signature, so this won't run on a non-jailbroken device.
+Tampering an app invalidates the main executable's code signature, so this won't run on a non-jailbroken device.
 You'll need to replace the provisioning profile and sign both the main executable and the files you've made include (e.g. `FridaGadget.dylib`) with the certificate listed in the profile.

 ## Repackaging